-Every child looks forward to having time off school, but that leaves parents with the task of constantly looking for ways to keep them busy.
+Every child looks forward to having time off school, but that leaves parents with the task of continually looking for ways to keep them busy.
 These activities are sure to be a hit around the holidays when looking for something to pass the time.

 Salt Dough Ornaments

 These nostalgic homemade ornaments are easy and fun for everyone.
-The recipe is simple and Mommypotamus lays it all out.
+The recipe is simple, and Mommypotamus lays it all out.
 Pick favorite shapes, characters, or free-hand the look of each ornament.
 Let kids decorate with paint, glitter, and confetti.

 Hang these handmade gifts on your own tree or wrap them up for family, friends, teachers, or the grinch down the street.
-Bonus, baking is an awesome STEAM activity so kids don’t forget all that science they’ve been learning back at school.
+Bonus, baking is an awesome STEAM activity, so kids don’t forget all that science they’ve been learning back at school.

 Toddlers and preschoolers love to build.
 They can create statues and buildings from almost anything found around the house.
 They’ll use Legos, blocks, cardboard boxes, and even stack random toys and chairs.
 Combine their love of building with the use of a tablet for hours of play.

-Check out Lego Everything for some pretty awesome options.
+Check out Lego Everything for some pretty excellent options.
 Have kids flip through the ideas and re-create the image they choose.
 Let technology inspire hands-on activity and provide a bit of quiet time for mom and dad.
 Win-win.